Education

 - Preparatory work for the examination module

-Examination module (approx. 3 days)
+Examination module (4 days)

 - Reflection on internship and practical experience